Hermitian Lie algebroids over analytic spaces: Introduction

+The notion of Riemannian and Hermitian metrics on real smooth and holomorphic vector bundles, respectively, is well established in the literature; see, for instance, \cite{SM, GH}.
+Moreover, Hermitian metrics may also be defined on (almost) complex vector bundles.
+In a related direction, the notion of Hermitian metrics on almost complex smooth Lie algebroids \cite{IP} arises as an analogue of the concept of Riemannian metrics on smooth Lie algebroids \cite{MB}.
+Although the focus of the present article is different, since we work entirely in the holomorphic setting, dealing either with holomorphic vector bundles or with coherent $\mathcal{O}_X$-modules over a complex manifold $X$, these ideas naturally motivate the definition of Hermitian metrics on holomorphic Lie algebroids.
+More generally, this framework extends to Lie algebroids over analytic spaces in the algebro-geometric language, which we refer to as \emph{Hermitian Lie algebroids} (see Definition~\ref{definition of hermitian Lie algebroids}).

-In \cite{MB}, the concept of inner products (or Riemannian metrics) on smooth vector bundles is extended to Riemannian metrics on (smooth) Lie algebroids \cite{KM}.
-On the otherhand, we have Hermitian metrics on holomorphic vector bundles \cite{GH}.
-These ideas lead to define Hermitian metrics on holomorphic Lie algebroids and more generally for Lie algebroids over some analytic spaces, we refer it by Hermitian Lie algebroids.
-Then we consider leaves (or orbits) and $\mathcal{L}$-invariant subspaces associated to the characteristic foliation $\mathfrak{a}(\mathcal{L})$ of a Hermitian Lie algebroid $\mathfrak{a}: \mathcal{L}\rightarrow \mathcal{T}_X$, with induced inner product.
-As an example, we discuss about a standard Hermitian Lie algebroid structure on the cotangent sheaf $\mathcal{L}:=\Omega^1_X$ of the $3$-dimensional complex Euclidean space $X:=\mathbb{C}^3$ equipped with a canonical Poisson manifold structure.
-Then we show that for some $\mathcal{L}$-invariant subspace $Y:=V(\mathcal{I})$ where $\mathfrak{a}(\mathcal{L})(\mathcal{I}) \subset \mathcal{I}$ (following an example from \cite{BP}), we have a canonically induced Hermitian Lie algebroid structure on its tangent sheaf.
+The notion of characteristic (or orbit) foliation of a smooth Lie algebroid $\mathfrak{a}\colon L \rightarrow TX$ is defined by the image of the anchor map $\mathfrak{a}(L)$, or $\operatorname{Im}(\mathfrak{a})$, which describes a Stefan-Sussmann (or generalized involutive) distribution \cite{RF,MB}.
+M.~Boucetta studied the induced Riemannian manifold structure on a leaf associated with the characteristic foliation of a Lie algebroid equipped with a Riemannian metric \cite{MB}.
+We start with a holomorphic Lie algebroid and study the associated \emph{characteristic (analytic) foliation}.
+In particular, we consider leaves (or orbits) and $\mathcal{L}$-invariant subspaces associated with the characteristic foliation $\mathfrak{a}(\mathcal{L})$ of a Hermitian Lie algebroid $\mathfrak{a}\colon \mathcal{L} \rightarrow \mathcal{T}_X$, with the induced inner product (see Theorem~\ref{metric on invariant subspaces}).
+As an example (following \cite{BP}), we discuss a standard Hermitian Lie algebroid structure on the cotangent sheaf $\mathcal{L} := \Omega^1_X$ of $X$, where $X$ is the $3$-dimensional complex Euclidean space $\mathbb{C}^3$ equipped with a canonical Poisson manifold structure.
+For a certain $\mathcal{L}$-\emph{invariant subspace} $Y := V(\mathcal{I})$, i.e., $\mathfrak{a}(\mathcal{L})(\mathcal{I}) \subset \mathcal{I}$, we obtain a canonically induced Hermitian Lie algebroid structure on its tangent sheaf $\mathcal{T}_Y$ (see Example~\ref{Foliation with inner product}).